Scourge-Nerds/calamitywiki/assets/Navagation.md

 rescale.py: requires PIL (python image library).
 Rescales all images by 2, tries to make it use a palette, and will not resize them if it is already resized using the magic of metadata

+rescale_mobs.py: requires PIL (python image library).
+Same as rescale, but it targets ./models/mobs & forces images to be 300xY or Xx300, 300 being the smaller size.